-A. Each well shall be marked with a sign, which lists the name of the company owning the well, the well number, and a telephone number for twenty-four hour emergency notification.
-The sign shall not exceed six square feet in area and shall be located so that it is clearly visible from the street where the access drive is located.

-- B. The sign shall be kept in good legible condition at all times. - C. No sign other than that described in this ordinance shall be allowed, other than informational signs, no smoking signs, and other signs as reasonably required for safe operation of the project. - D. Signs shall not be constructed, erected, maintained or placed on the premises or any part thereof, except those required by law or ordinance to be displayed in connection with the drilling or maintenance of the well. - E. Identification signs, at intervals acceptable to the Petroleum Administrator, shall be posted and maintained in good condition along the outer boundary line fence and along the fences adjoining the public roads that pass through the oil or gas site.
-Each sign shall prominently display current and reliable emergency contact information that will enable a person to promptly reach, at all times, a representative of the operator who will have the expertise to assess any potential problem and recommend a corrective course of action.
+- A. Each well shall be marked with a sign, which lists the name of the company owning the well, the well number, and a telephone number for twenty-four hour emergency notification.
+The sign shall not exceed six square feet in area and shall be located so that it is clearly visible from the street where the access drive is located. - A. Signage as required by DOGGR or law The sign_shall be kept in good legible condition at all times. - B. No sign other than that described in this ordinance or required by law shall be allowed, other than informational signs, no smoking signs, and other signs as reasonably required for safe operation of the project. - C. Signs shall not be constructed, erected, maintained or placed on the premises or any part thereof, except those required by law or ordinance to be displayed in connection with the drilling or maintenance of the well. - D. Identification signs, at intervals acceptable to the Petroleum Administrator, shall be posted and maintained in good condition along the outer boundary line fence and along the fences walls adjoining the public roads that pass through the oil or gas site.
+Each identification sign shall prominently display current and reliable emergency contact information that will enable a person to promptly reach, at all times, a representative of the operator who will have the expertise to assess any potential problem and recommend a corrective course of action.
 Each sign shall also have the telephone number of the City department of planning or zoning enforcement section and the number of SCAQMD that can be called if odors are detected.

-9527 Steaming
+95269527 Steaming

-The installation of any surface equipment designed to produce steam shall be prohibited without the approval of the Petroleum Administrator.
-The operator shall submit a steaming plan addressing equipment sizing and design to the Petroleum Administrator for review and approval.
+The installation of any surface equipment designed to produce steam shall be prohibited without the approval of the Petroleum Administrator City Manager.
+The operator shall submit a steaming plan addressing equipment sizing and design to the City Manager Petroleum Administrator for review and approval.
 The steaming plan shall also include well casing and cementing design specifications.

-9528 Utilities
+95279528 Utilities

-- A. Each oil or gas site shall be served by and utilize only reclaimed water, aside from potable water used for human consumption, unless the use of reclaimed water is deemed infeasible by the Petroleum Administrator, in which case the following criteria apply: - The operator must prepare and submit a supply assessment study of all water resources available for use and submit the study for review to the Petroleum Administrator. - 2.
-If the study indicates that potable water is the only feasible alternative then the operator may utilize such a water source only if the operator provides an equal and measurable benefit to the community for such use, as determined by the Petroleum Administrator.

-B. New electrical power shall be routed underground from the nearest source adequate to meet the needs of the well site.
+- A. Each oil or gas site shall be served by and utilize only reclaimed water, aside from potable water used for human consumption, unless the use of reclaimed water is deemed infeasible by the Petroleum Administrator City Manager, in which case the following criteria apply: - The operator must prepare and submit a supply assessment study of all water resources available for use and submit the study for review to the Petroleum AdministratorCity Manager. - If the study indicates that potable water is the only feasible alternative then the operator may utilize such a water source only if the operator provides an equal and measurable benefit to the community for such use, as determined by the Petroleum AdministratorCity Manager. - B. New electrical power shall be routed underground from the nearest source adequate to meet the needs of the well site.

-9529 On-Site Storage and Placement of Equipment
+95289529 On-Site Storage and Placement of Equipment

-No equipment shall be stored or placed on the site, which is not essential to the everyday operation of the oil or gas well located thereon.
+No equipment shall be stored or placed on the site, which is not either essential to the everyday operation of the oil or gas well located thereon or required for emergency purposes.

-9530 Safety Assurances and Emergency/Hazard Management
+95299530 Safety Assurances and Emergency/Hazard Management